ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab6.md

 the listener to start and stop with the queue manager.
 You can set the listener by using the CONTROL(QMGR) argument to the DEFINE LISTENER MQSC command (see DEFINE LISTENER in the IBM MQ documentation).
-Alternatively, you can set the control property in the listener widget in the IBM MQ.

 Even if you leave the control property of a listener set to manual, note that it will automatically stop when the queue manager stops on the